On Schur Rings over Infinite Groups III: Introduction

 In this paper, we prove an analogous result for the group $\Z\times \Z_p$, where $p$ belongs to one of two families of odd primes, namely the Fermat and safe primes.
-A prime $p$ is called a \emph{Fermat prime} \cite{fermatprime} if $p=2^k+1$.
-Necessarily, it must be that $k=2^\ell$, that is, $p=2^{2^\ell}+1$.
+A prime $p$ is called a \emph{Fermat prime}\footnote{OEIS sequence A019434.} if $p=2^k+1$.
+Necessarily, $k=2^\ell$, that is, $p=2^{2^\ell}+1$.
 There are only five known Fermat primes, namely $3$, $5$, $17$, $257$, and $65537$.
 It is conjectured that these are the only Fermat primes.
-We say a prime $p$ is a \emph{safe prime} \cite{safeprime} if $p=2q+1$ where $q$ is itself a prime number.\footnote{The associated prime $q$ to the safe prime $p=2q+1$ is called a \emph{Sophie Germain prime}.
-Safe primes received their name because of their historical usage in cryptography.} The first few safe primes are $5$, $7$, $11$, $23$, $47$, $59$, $83$, $107$, $167$.
+We say a prime $p$ is a \emph{safe prime}\footnote{OEIS sequence A005385.
+Note that the associated prime $q$ to the safe prime $p=2q+1$ is called a \emph{Sophie Germain prime}.
+Safe primes received their name because of their historical usage in cryptography.} if $p=2q+1$ where $q$ is itself a prime number.
+The first few safe primes are $5$, $7$, $11$, $23$, $47$, $59$, $83$, $107$, $167$.
 It is conjectured that there are infinitely many safe primes.